manifoldmarkets/manifold/docs/docs/api.md

   }
   ```

-### `/v0/slug/[marketSlug]`
+### `GET /v0/slug/[marketSlug]`

-This is a convenience endpoint for getting info about a market from it slug (everything after the last slash in a market’s URL).
+Gets information about a single market by slug (the portion of the URL path after the username).

+Requires no authorization.

 - Example request
   ```